The name Brolga is taken from the Aboriginal language Gamilaraay, in which they are called, burralga.

 Perhaps you’ve seen a pair of Brolgas, wings beating slowly, crying hoarsely as they travel from wetland to wetland?
 Some pairs have returned to the same nest each year for 20 years!

 Both adults care for the incubating eggs, typically two per clutch.
 Once hatched, the young can feed themselves almost immediately.

 Brolgas are omnivorous – they eat tubers dug up with their bills, but also feast on insects, frogs and molluscs.

 Brolgas breed from September to December in southern Australia and from February to May in northern Australia.

 Naree Station Reserve is a haven for Brolgas.
-A former pastoral property, Naree Station is located in the Warrego-Paroo River catchment in north-western NSW, one of the least disturbed parts of the Murray-Darling Basin.
-Unlike most other river systems in the Basin, there's minimal water extraction in the Warrego-Paroo system, allowing the area to flood and dry naturally.
+A former pastoral property, it’s located in the Warrego-Paroo River catchment in north-western NSW, one of the least disturbed parts of the Murray-Darling Basin.
+Unlike most other river systems in the Basin, there’s minimal water extraction in the Warrego-Paroo system, allowing the area to flood and dry naturally.

-We work with universities, and experts like ornithologist (bird specialist) Professor Richard Kingsford on Naree, who has been monitoring waterbirds across inland Australia since 1986.
+We work with universities, and experts such as ornithologist (bird specialist) Professor Richard Kingsford on Naree, who has been monitoring waterbirds across inland Australia since 1986.

 Donate today to help us continue this and other vital conservation work.